ryansoe/tgg-park-csv-gen/README.md

 - Scores and filters them for interest
 - Selects a walkable subset (default ≤ 3 total miles, up to 15 spots)
 - Exports a CSV with coordinates and metadata
+- Optional: Enrich with Google Places to add ratings and place IDs

 ## Installation